 Send Emails Through a dataTaker Data Logger

 Many standalone network devices that are able to e-mail, including data recorders and environmental monitors, cannot use SMTP servers that require SSL encryption.
-At CAS DataLoggers we’ve found a workaround for and other recording devices in the form of a free email service, and we’ll also show you how to setup the server to enable you to send emails though a dataTaker data logger.
+At CAS DataLoggers we’ve found a workaround for such problem and found other recording devices in the form of a free email service, and we’ll also show you how to setup the server to enable you to send emails through a dataTaker data logger.

 Outgoing Email Server:

 Until recently, at CAS DataLoggers we have recommended using an account at http://www.gmx.com, which provided an open, non-encrypted SMTP server for its users.
 Recently, GMX has been imposing limits on their system to cut down on spammers.

 After some searching, we discovered the site http://www.smtp2go.com.
 This site has a free service (listed as a trial on the main page) that allows up to 1,000 emails a month through its service.

 Setup of the service is easy–simply provide an e-mail and a password.
 You will then receive a confirmation e-mail to that account.
 No payment type is necessary for the free service.
 After you review the confirmation e-mail, you’ll be able to log in.
 The initial page is a dashboard that summarizes your traffic for the month and also provides you with the server settings.
 These settings are as follows:

 - SMTP Server: mail.smtp2go.com